 Happy Paws Rescue Inc. is run entirely by volunteers.
 We have dedicated volunteers who come from all walks of life; each one contributes something important to our work in rescuing animals.
 We are ALWAYS looking for more volunteers.
 If you have a skill (and we’re sure you do!), then we can use it!
 Please fill out the volunteer application below and email it to email@example.com.
 If you are interested in fostering dogs, cats, puppies or kittens for Happy Paws Rescue Inc., please also complete a foster application!
-Volunteers must be 18 years or old or accompanied by a parent/guardian.
+Volunteers must be 18 years or old.
 We invite teens to contact us if they’d like to do fundraising projects on behalf of the rescue.

 Here are some of the ways you can volunteer: